Tips on Mastering the GMAT

 - Veritas Prep: www.veritasprep.com

-Although tutorials are expensive, they provide you guidance that is required to master GMAT, especially if you are preparing for GMAT for the first time and are unsure about where to start.
+Although tutorials are expensive, they provide you with the required guidance, especially if you are preparing for GMAT for the first time and are unsure about where to start.
 You can avail one-on-one sessions with the tutor to have your doubts clarified.
 You can also form a group with the other students you meet.
 You can supplement your study material with the material/notes provided in your study classes.
 Tutorials are especially helpful for those students who hold jobs and have left college long ago because the rhythm of studying is long lost and the concepts, forgotten.
 Tutorials refresh these skills and put you back on the track to studying.
 However, tutorials need to be followed by regular practice and studying at an individual level so that the lessons are refreshed.

 Last but not the least …..

-You need a great deal of diligence and inspiration to master GMAT.
+You need a great deal of diligence and inspiration to attain high scores in this exam.
 You need to be motivated enough to cover all the topics required, to track your progress, and take further actions thereof.
 It is good to aim for a particular score and then work towards it.
 Like the adage “Reach for the moon and even if you miss, you will be among the stars”.